Close

 6. Household items

-Often, divorcing couples argue about who gets to keep the household items they shared during their marriage.
-To avoid this, it's important to specify in the settlement agreement who gets which items, especially those of extreme importance, like family heirlooms.
+Divorcing couples often argue about who gets to keep certain items they shared during marriage.
+To avoid this, it's important to specify in the settlement agreement who gets which items, especially those of extreme value, like family heirlooms.

 7. Debt